lonerapier/lonerapier.github.io/content/thoughts/cryptography/elliptic-curve-arithmetic.md

 - **Variable base**: where the point can be different
 - **Double base**: multiple points with multiple scalars

-## Montgomery curve formulae
+## Montgomery Curve Formulae

 montgomery curves

-## List of things and resources to learn
+## List of Things and Resources to Learn

 - all different point representations and their advantages/disadvantages.
 	- affine